Heidelberg School: Influences and style

 Like many of their contemporaries in Europe and North America, the Heidelberg School artists adopted a direct and impressionistic style of painting.
 They were committed plein airists who sought to depict daily life, showed a keen interest in transient light and its effect on colour, and experimented with loose brushwork.
 Art critics such as Robert Hughes have noted that their "impressionism" was closer to Whistler's tonal impressionism than the broken colours of the French impressionists.
 Indeed, the Heidelberg School artists did not espouse any colour theory, and, like another main influence of theirs, Jules Bastien-Lepage, often maintained a realist sense of form, clarity and composition.
 They also sometimes created works within the narrative conventions of both Victorian and history painting, and made occasional use of symbolist imagery.
 Much of what they knew of French impressionism was through correspondence with painter John Russell, an Australian expatriate in France who befriended, and painted alongside the likes of Vincent van Gogh and Claude Monet.
 Encouraged by Russell, John Longstaff, a peripheral figure of the Heidelberg School, temporarily adopted French impressionist methods.
 Streeton however opined that they were overly technical "ways and means" that interrupted the spontaneous act of painting.
 Conder, when in France in the early 1890s, admired Monet's work but considered French impressionism on the whole "ultra [extremist]".
 It was not until 1907 that McCubbin saw their works in person, which encouraged his evolution towards brighter colours and a more abstracted style.

+Summer Afternoon, Templestowe.
 The landscapes of early Melbourne artist Louis Buvelot were particularly influential on the Heidelberg School.

 The Heidelberg School painters were not merely following an international trend, but "were interested in making paintings that looked distinctly Australian".
 They greatly admired the light-infused landscapes of Louis Buvelot, a Swiss-born artist and art teacher who, in the 1860s, adapted French Barbizon School principles to the countryside around Melbourne.
 Regarding Buvelot as "the father of Australian landscape painting", they showed little interest in the works of earlier colonial artists, which they likened to European scenes that did not reflect Australia's harsh sunlight, earthier colours and distinctive vegetation.
 The Heidelberg School painters spoke of seeing Australia "through Australian eyes", and by 1889, Roberts argued that they had successfully developed "a distinct and vital and creditable style".
 Likewise Streeton, when told in 1896 that his paintings were French in style, claimed that his work "is purely and absolutely Australian, not only as regards colour, but in idea and expression".

 Beyond the visual arts, the Heidelberg School also took inspiration from Australian literature.
 They responded strongly to poet Adam Lindsay Gordon's emotional, sensorial evocations of the Australian landscape, both illustrating his work directly and using it as the basis for the titles of other paintings.
 Owing to shared themes and nationalist sentiments, the Heidelberg School is often described as painting's counterpart to the contemporaneous Bulletin School of bush poetry, centered around the journal The Bulletin and numbering Henry Lawson and Banjo Paterson among its members.